Staff Ann Ryba 2017-10-22T13:53:53+00:00

 Tommy loves how open and inclusive our mission statement is, yet how it is clear that our area of focus is in the healthcare industry to make sure that spiritual and emotional needs of patients, families, and staff are being addressed in hospitals, nursing homes, and outpatient clinics where we are engaged in ministry.

-Tommy lives in Evanston with his husband Jason, a Licensed Clinical Professional Counselor, who works for the Lake County Health Department as a Program Coordinator for the Case Management Program.
-Tommy’s favorite thing to do in the warm summer months is to walk along Lake Michigan which is a short one mile walk from their home.
+Tommy lives in Skokie with his husband Jason, a Licensed Clinical Professional Counselor, who works for the Lake County Health Department as a Program Coordinator for the Case Management Program.
+Tommy’s favorite thing to do in the warm summer months is to walk along Lake Michigan.

 I have been active at Bishop Anderson House since 1988, when my congregation answered a call for toys and Teddy Bears for the children’s’ wards at the old Cook County Hospital.
 When I saw the conditions in the pediatric wards I immediately wanted to be a part of the work of Bishop Anderson House and am proudest of our long-standing commitment of chaplaincy to the underserved population of Stroger Hospital.

-In 2012 I joined the staff and serve as Associate for Networking.
+In 2012 I joined the staff and serve as Director of Networking.
 A graduate of the 2012 Volunteer Chaplain Training, I found the training to be life-changing and am passionate about involving others in the program, as well as spreading the word about our chaplaincy ministries.
 I enjoy building our social media presence and am also involved in our fundraising.

 My husband Rick and I live in Palatine, but I look most forward to the times I spend in New Orleans, my “spiritual home.”
 It was there, as a kindergarten teacher in “the projects,” that I gained a true understanding of the disparities in our education and health care systems, and that drives me today to grow our work at Stroger Hospital.